28-Year-Old Outfielder – Free Agent

 Ryan Kalish Contract Information:

-Kalish cleared waivers and was outrighted to Triple-A Iowa on Sunday, MLB.com's Carrie Muskat reports.
+Kalish cleared waivers Sunday and was sent to Triple-A Iowa, Carrie Muskat of MLB.com reports.

 To instantly reveal our fantasy analysis of every player – including Ryan Kalish – simply subscribe now.